-Amongst the finest in Britain and Europe the gardens have been created over the last 250 years by successive generations of the same family and thus offer an unusual blend of long history and traditional design with inspired modern ideas and additions.
-The result is a garden rich in atmosphere, interest and vitality – a wonderful example of the idea that the best gardens are living, changing works of art.
+Amongst the finest in Europe the Gardens have been created over the last 250 years by successive generations of the same family.
+They offer an unusual blend of long history and traditional design with inspired modern ideas and additions.
+The result is a garden rich in atmosphere, interest and vitality.

-The garden’s best known feature is its Herbaceous Border which was probably the first border of its kind planted in England, this along with the unique Quercus Ilex Columns, Pleached Lime Avenue of trees and the furlong walk make this simply the most amazing and interesting garden.
+The Herbaceous Border is its best know feature which is thought to be the first border of its kind planted in England.
+This along with the unique Quercus Ilex Columns, Pleached Lime Avenue of trees and the furlong walk make this simply the most amazing and interesting garden.

-At Arley you will see a huge range of different plants of all kinds, making it a treasure trove both for the keen plantsman and for the less specialised visitor.
-Both The Grove and Woodland walk are not suitable for wheelchair access during wet periods, however The Gardens has good wheelchair access, no matter what the weather, please be aware though that the pathways throughout the Gardens are all either grass and gravel .
+At Arley you will see a huge range of plants of all kinds, making it a treasure trove both for the keen plantsman and for the less specialised visitor.
+Both The Grove and Woodland walk are not suitable for wheelchair access during wet periods, however the Gardens has good wheelchair access, no matter what the weather.

-Chris Beardshaw has recently said “Arley is one of the best examples of a garden that’s been designed and maintained by the same family anywhere in Britain and the jewel in their crown are the herbaceous borders which are not only the earliest but also one of the finest examples of this horticultural art you are likely to see anywhere in the world” a fitting tribute from such an experienced horticulturalist to the Arley Gardens.
+Chris as been a judge at our annual Garden Festival in June and has recently said “Arley is one of the best examples of a garden that’s been designed and maintained by the same family anywhere in Britain and the jewel in their crown are the herbaceous borders which are not only the earliest but also one of the finest examples of this horticultural art you are likely to see anywhere in the world” a fitting tribute from such an experienced horticulturalist to the Arley Gardens.

-To view what Chris had to say about the Gardens in June this year click below:
+To view what Chris had to say in June this year click below:

 The Gardens are absolutely breath taking.
 I took the time to explore them with my husband, mother in law and 2 children and we all enjoyed them.
-We particularly enjoyed the kitchen garden as my husband has started to try and grow some vegetables of his own and really appreciated the time taken and thought in this garden.
-Personally, I enjoyed the herbaceous border, the colour, the variety, the topiary.
-I thought gardens like this only existed in my imagination from a childhood story book, Alice in Wonderland.
-How I would love to attend a tea party on the lawn!
+We particularly enjoyed the kitchen garden and enjoyed the herbaceous border, colour, variety and the topiary.
+I thought gardens like this only existed in my imagination from a childhood story book.
 Truly beautiful, you must be so proud.
 It motivated me to go home and tend to my garden the very next day.

 Warm regards Gillian Sands”